jwunderl/pxt-arcade/docs/courses/csintro1/variables/variable-math.md

 If we know `Y = 3` we can calculate `X` from our equation.
 Later `Y` can have a different value, `Y = 7`, and the equation, `X = 2Y`, can be reused.

-In this activity student will work with:
+In this activity student will:
 * combine numeric values with math operators (+, -, *, /)
 * store the result of an equation in a variable
 * evaluate equations using variables